earchibong/devops_projects/CI_CD.md

 <br>

 - Create a pull request to merge the latest code into the main branch
-- After merging the PR, go back into your terminal and switch into the main branch.
-- Pull the latest change
-- Create a new branch, add more stages into the Jenkins file to simulate below phases.
+- Add more stages into the Jenkins file to simulate below phases.
 (Just add an echo command like in build and test stages)
    1. Package
    2. Deploy
    3. Clean up